Dates: March 7-10, 2016

 Testing will be scheduled to take place at the time you are scheduled for your on-campus admissions interview.
 At that time, you will be asked to sign a release form authorizing the release of the psychological evaluation report to HUC-JIR.

-The Debbie Friedman School of Sacred Music requires a Hebrew language proficiency equivalent to two years of college-level Modern Hebrew, as demonstrated by performance on the Hebrew Proficiency Examination.
+The Debbie Friedman School of Sacred Music requires a Hebrew language capacity equivalent to one year of college-level Modern Hebrew, as demonstrated by performance on the Hebrew Capacity Examination.

 Admissions decisions are reached independently of the results of this exam.
 Admitted applicants who do not demonstrate sufficient proficiency in Modern Hebrew may be required retake the exam, or defer enrollment to improve their language skill.
 Learn more